bbrooks0211/PicScavAPI/README.md

 </p>

 # PicScavAPI
-Server-side API for PicScav (Not yet on the App Store)
+Server-side API for PicScav (Not yet on the App Store).
+Code for iOS not yet ready to be made public.

 Created by Brendan Brooks ([Website](http://www.brendanbrooks.net/))